Board of Health meeting schedule and minutes.

 In 2013, I ran and was elected as the City of Champaign Township Supervisor.
 Since taking office we have expanded our available programs as well as increased the services provided to our citizens.
 In 2018, I was appointed to the National Association of Local Boards of Health as an at Large Member and re-elected later that year.
 I was elected President of NALBOH in 2020 and currently serve as Past President.

-I am active in many community organizations including mentoring, coaching, as well as St. Matthew’s Catholic Church.
-My wife Erin, a speech pathologist on the Champaign Unit 4 autism team, and I were married in 2003.
-We have two children, Patrick and Ruari, who both attend St. Matthew's in Champaign.
+I am active in many community organizations including mentoring, coaching, as well as the United Way of Champaign County Board of Directors, and St. Matthew’s Catholic Church.
+My wife, Erin, a speech pathologist on the Champaign Unit 4 autism team, and I were married in 2003.
+We have two children, Patrick and Ruari, who both attend St. Thomas Moore High School in Champaign.
 We enjoy children’s activities, traveling, as well as working on projects around the house.